 Andrew noted that he would like to go to the Monadnock Regional Council meetings.

-On the report on transportation legislation Andrew reported that right now the legislature is in recess.
+On the report on transportation legislation.
+Andrew reported that right now the legislature is in recess.
 There has been some controversy over autonomous vehicles, though HB314 was passed.

 The Transportation Task Force is looking into how other states run their transportation systems.
 He thinks that the best neighbor would be Boston.
 There was the mention of the possible light rail system in NH.
 Though the Governor is more interested in the business sense of the light rail and wants to have one connecting Manchester and Nashua to Boston.
 There may be another study commission on the light rail.